henrikstengaard/vampire-boot/README.md

 ![vampire_boot_4.png](screenshots/vampire_boot_4.png?raw=true)

-## Tutorial 1: Running Vampire boot self install in an emulator or on real Amiga
+## Tutorial 1: Running Vampire boot self install in an emulator or a real Amiga

-This tutorial describes step by step how to run Vampire boot self install in an emulator or on real Amiga.
+This tutorial describes step by step how to run Vampire boot self install in an emulator or a real Amiga.

 Vampire boot self install can be run in following ways: